Papa (2024 film): Cast

 Also appearing in the film are Yeung Wai-lun as Salty, a waiter at Nin's restaurant; Helen Tam as Dr. Lee, Ming's psychiatrist; Law Wing-cheung as Keung, Nin's brother-in-law; Chan Lai-wun as Nin's mother; Mak Pui-tung as Mr. Lee, Ming's liberal studies teacher; and Tung Fong-shing as Junior, a fellow restaurant owner acquainted with Nin.
-Cameo appearances include Tai Bo as Uncle Kim, Ming's fellow inmate; Hui So-ying as a fishmonger, Edan Lui as the adult version of Ming; and John Shum as a judge and the chairman of the prison sentences review board.
+Cameo appearances include Tai Bo as Uncle Kim, Ming's fellow inmate; Hui So-ying as a fishmonger, Edan Lui as the adult version of Ming; and John Shum as the chairman of the prison sentences review board.
 The house cat Carnation was portrayed by director Philip Yung's pet cat Siufa.